sreebhargava143/flask_template/README.md

 * 'mini_app1' is template for mini apps inside project
 * After creating a new app inside project update __init__.py file in root folder
+* Its better to go through services and tests